vvs0x/aerospace-config/README.md

-This is my config file for an improved for workflow with AeroSpace.
+This is my config file for an improved workflow with AeroSpace.